samir-s-hassan/samir-s-hassan/README.md

 ## Hi there 👋

 I'm Samir, a fourth-year (senior) Computer Science and Business student at Lehigh University.
-I like to code a lot 😎

 ### 📝 I’m currently working on